Tested Cut Out Sugar Cookies Recipe

 Don’t open the oven more than once to rotate the sheet (you can skip this if your oven bakes evenly).

-I like using perforated baking mats.
-They help significantly reduce the spreading of cut-out cookies, and baked cookies have sharp edges.
+Use parchment over or perforated mats (They help significantly reduce the spreading of cut-out cookies, and baked cookies have sharp edges)

 Use a light-colored baking sheet to avoid excessive browning.